Enabling new Models in your Workspace

 Connecting Providers

 For production workloads, use your API keys with the supported Providers.
-To set up your own API Key, head to the AI Studio and to the Model Garden > Providers section.
+To set up your own API Key, head to the AI Studio and to the AI Router > Providers section.
 Choose the provider you wish to set an API key for and press Connect, then select Setup your own API Key

 Deeper Provider Integrations